AWARD WINNING Raw Organic Red Gumbo Limbo Honey from Mexico 227g

-AUGUST 2018: This honey has just won a One-Star Great Taste Award by the United Kingdom Guild of Fine Food.
+In 2018 this honey won a One-Star Great Taste Award by the United Kingdom Guild of Fine Food.

 The independent food judges who awarded this honey a One-Star award described it as: